Bells of Notre-Dame de Paris: 19th century bells

 During the Crimean War, the French captured a Russian fog bell in Sevastopol and returned it to Paris as a war trophy.
 The French called it the Bell of Sevastopol and hung in the south tower next to Emmanuel in 1857.
 France returned the bell to the Russian Empire in 1913 when the two countries enjoyed closer diplomatic relations.
-The Russians mounted the bell by the sea in the ancient ruins of Chersonesos outside of Sevastopol where it has since been known as the Bell of Chersonesos.
+The Russians mounted the bell by the sea in the ancient ruins of Chersonesos where it has since been known as the Bell of Chersonesos.

 In 1864, three new clock bells were mounted in the upper level of the new spire.
 The smallest of these served as the chapter bell.
-In 1867, three more bells were installed directly over the crossing within the ceiling.
+In 1867, three more bells were installed directly over the crossing just behind the vaulted ceiling in the forest.
 These were only audible inside the cathedral.

 The mediocre quality of the four 1856 bells in the north tower was noted as early as 1866 and after more than a century and a half of constant use, they only became worse.
 According to campanologist Régis Singer, the bells were not made of high-quality metal, were not properly tuned with each other or to the bourdon, and showed premature signs of wear.
 In 2011, campanologist Hervé Gouriou described them as "one of the most dreadful sets of bells in France."
-In 2012 they were removed and replaced with audio recordings in preparation for replacements the following year.
+In 2012 they were removed and replaced with speakers in preparation for replacements the following year.
 The bells were originally to be melted down, but due to public interest they were preserved and put on display behind the cathedral.